Guysuez/FinalProjguy/README.md

 kubectl label --overwrite pods/"podname" env=uat

+if you applied the yml given in answer 2, you must change the labels inside the yml and apply again! the yml file defines the desired state for the deployment and the pods will not change the label.

 12. Remove the labels for the pods that we created now and verify all the labels are removed

 to remove: